xf8b/documentation/docs/xf8bot/commands/music/clearqueue.md

 ---
 # Clear Queue Command
 ## Info
-The `clearqueue` clears the current queue of songs.
+The `clearqueue` command clears the current queue of songs.

 **Anyone can use this command.**